-The Health Insurance Portability and Accountability Act (HIPAA) of 1996 Health Insurance Portability and Accountability Act (HIPAA) of 1996 requires more standardization and efficiency in the health care industry.
-HIPAA requires providers to:

-- Use the same health care transactions, code sets and identifiers; - Release of patient protected health information without knowledge or consent; - Provide safeguards to prevent unauthorized access to protected health care information; and
+The Health Insurance Portability and Accountability Act (HIPAA) of 1996 requires more standardization and efficiency in the health care industry.
+HIPAA requires providers to use the same health care transactions, code sets and identifiers.
+The privacy requirements of HIPAA limit the release of patient protected health information without knowledge or consent.
+The HIPAA security regulation requires safeguards to prevent unauthorized access to protected health care information.
+HIPAA also requires health care providers to use a standard national provider number, called the National Provider Identifier (NPI), for identification on all electronic standard transactions.

-LOUISIANA MEDICAID PROGRAM ISSUED: 04/22/16 REPLACED: 11/08/12

-• To use a standard national provider number, called the National Provider Identifier (NPI), for identification on all electronic standard transactions.